MinoMino/minqlbot-plugins/README.md

 This is a repository of the default config file, the database tables (including an initialized empty database), and more importantly the plugins themselves.

 The command list can be found [over here](http://github.com/MinoMino/minqlbot/wiki/Command-List).
 Note that not all plugins in the command list are necessarily loaded by default.
-Edit the config's `Plugins` field to make it the various plugins load on launch.
+Edit the config's `Plugins` field to make the various plugins load on launch.

 Documentation will come later.